fineanmol/hacktoberfest/README.md

 ## BONUS!
-- Merging All Pull Requests
+- Merging All Pull Requests.
 - See profiles submitted by fellow coders from around the globe ... from Kathmandu to Copenhagen.
 - Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
 - Check out some very creative ways to print out a "Hello, World!" string.